 A key objective of the NWRP is to improve the sustainability of the national water supply from its current baseline.
 This will include consideration of sustainable abstraction limits.
 The Water Framework Directive, and the associated River Basin Management Plan, is guiding the implementation of sustainable abstractions through the development of environmental standards.
-These standards will be defined under new legislation.
-To meet the sustainability objectives to be set out under the Abstraction legislation10, some of our surface water and groundwater abstractions may need to be modified.
+These standards will be defined under pending Abstraction legislation2 and associated regulations and guidelines.
+To meet the sustainability objectives to be set out under the Abstraction legislation, some of our surface water and groundwater abstractions may need to be modified.

-As the legislation is still being developed, we cannot reliably include an estimation of sustainable abstraction within the SDB calculations, so our forecast Deficits do not account for reductions in allowed abstractions as a result of legislative changes.
+Whilst the regulations and guidances for the new abstraction regime are being developed, we cannot reliably include an estimation of sustainable abstraction within the SDB calculations, so our forecast deficits do not account for reductions in allowed abstractions that may result from legislative changes.
 However, as part of our Options Assessment Methodology (see Section 7 of this Plan) we include a Sensitivity Assessment to ensure we understand how the abstraction legislation could impact our Preferred Approaches and programmes for each WRZ.
 This assessment applies a conservative approach in evaluating the potential impacts of the legislative changes on our surface water abstractions and ensuring selected Options would still be appropriate in the event that allowable abstraction quantities change to the extent that the future regime can be anticipated at this stage.